leanprover/theorem_proving_in_lean4/type_classes.md

 # Type classes

-Typeclasses were introduced as a principled way of enabling ad-hoc polymorphism in functional programming languages.
+Type classes were introduced as a principled way of enabling ad-hoc polymorphism in functional programming languages.
 We first observe that it would be easy to implement an ad-hoc polymorphic function (such as addition) if the function simply took the type-specific implementation of addition as an argument